Everybody hurts. Sometimes.

 There are a lot of struggling young people in schools, affluent and poverty stricken alike.

-Then I realize that the video is shot on I-10 in Texas (primarily in San Antonio).
+Then I realized that the video is shot on I-10 in Texas (primarily in San Antonio).

-That’s the same major thoroughfare that runs through Houston which has just been devastated by Hurricane Harvey.
+That’s the same major thoroughfare that runs through Houston which was devastated by Hurricane Harvey last year.